nfelnlp/nfelnlp.github.io/teaching/xllm.md

 Our goal is the implementation of explainability methods and subsequent analysis and evaluation of the results.
 Special focus should be given to the implications on usability of various types of explanations and to the application to downstream tasks like question answering, fact checking, commonsense reasoning, and text classification.

 **Project requirements**
-* Advanced knowledge of Python
+* Intermediate or advanced knowledge of Python
 * Prior experience in at least one previous course/project with neural natural language processing or deep learning
 * Prior experience in at least one previous course/project with PyTorch or TensorFlow and Hugging Face
 * Course language: English (student consultations can optionally be done in German)